anessler/jtorchani/README.md

-# Java Wrappers for the OpenMM C API.
+# Java Wrappers for the Torch ANI C API.
-Java Wrappers for the OpenMM C API automatically generated using Jnaerator.
+Java Wrappers for the Torch ANI C API automatically generated using Jnaerator.

+Author: Aaron Nessler, Mitchell Hermon, Logan Martin
+Email: aaron-nessler@uiowa.edu

-Author: Michael J Schnieders
+Based on OpenMM C API by: Michael J Schnieders
 Email: michael-schnieders@uiowa.edu

 ## Introduction
-This project contains Java Wrappers for the OpenMM C API, which are automatically generated using Jnaerator.
+This project contains Java Wrappers for the Torch ANI C API, which are automatically generated using Jnaerator.

-## Generation of the Java OpenMM Wrappers using Jnaerator
+## Generation of the Java Torch ANI Wrappers using Jnaerator

 The following Jnaerator command can then be used: